-Mortality, ideas of beauty in popular culture, and the contradictions and sometimes intertwined concepts of the superficial and the profound are recurring themes.
+Mortality, ideas of beauty in popular culture, and the contradictory and sometimes intertwined concepts of the superficial and the profound are recurring themes.
 Whilst simultaneously searching for beauty and meaning in both minute detail and the big picture, a darker subtext explores the fine line between perceptions and preconceptions.
-Through the use of crystal mosaics, undercut with painting and mixed media, the work questions our consumer driven world, which places great emphasis on celebrity and superficiality.
-Imbued with symbolism and references to both literature and topical issues within an art historical context, the works hold a mirror up to a society where people, animals and inanimate objects are valued mostly for their physical appearance.
+Through the use of crystal mosaics, the work questions our consumer driven world, which places great emphasis on celebrity and superficiality.
+Imbued with symbolism and references to both literature and topical issues within an art historical context, a mirror is held up to a society where people, animals and inanimate objects are valued mostly for their physical appearance.

 "Her richly diverse sources of inspiration include ancient art and popular culture, as well as music videos and Shakespeare.
 This is reflected in a dynamic adaptability, from a mosaic depicting under-sea volcanoes to iconic portraiture."
 Swarovski Elements Magazine.